webol/vuer/README.md

 ## Introduction

 Vuer is a Vue.js single page app that uses a Drupal instance running the Drupal Outline module as a backend.
 The app provides an improved interface for Drupal content editors using the Vuetify / Material Design Component library.
-Planned features realated to content editing include drag and drop, undo/redo, copying nodes between Drupal servers, workflow integration, automation of bulk content editing and importation, etc.
+Planned features related to content editing include drag and drop, undo/redo, copying nodes between Drupal servers, workflow integration, automation of bulk content editing and importation, etc.

 Primary capabilities supported: